-The history of the Carroll School dates back to 1967, when Dr. Edwin Cole, a Massachusetts General Hospital neurologist, and a small group of concerned individuals, founded a school for children with language-based learning differences.
+The history of the Carroll School dates back to 1967, when Dr. Edwin Cole, a Massachusetts General Hospital neuropsychiatrist who founded the Language Clinic at MGH, and a small group of concerned individuals, founded a school for children with language-based learning differences.
 Today, Carroll is a thriving community where children come together in an environment that values their differences and remediates their learning difficulties.
 Carroll’s tradition is rich and its mission firmly grounded.
 We have outstanding leadership and faculty, and the strong partnership among teachers and families creates a community that has long been an important hallmark of the school.

 Dr. Edwin Cole, a neurologist with the Massachusetts General Hospital, and Samuel Lowe and F. Gorham Brigham, successful Boston-area businessmen with considerable experience on educational boards, were the benefactors of the Carroll School.